 My experience suffering a traumatic brain injury in 2010 and being diagnosed with an incurable joint disease in 2014 have deeply informed my experience and outlook on life, relationship with myself and others.
-IFS and Mindful Self Compassion practices played a significant role in my emotional healing through some of the hardest years of my life.
-I am passionate about cultivating more presence, self-compassion and open-heartedness in our world.
-When I’m not working, I can usually be found outside, chasing fresh air in a variety of activities year-round with my husband of 24 years and time-share vizsla, Zukie.
+IFS and Mindful Self Compassion practices played a significant role in my emotional well-being through some of the hardest years of my life.
+I’m passionate about cultivating more presence, self-compassion and open-heartedness in our world.
+When I’m not working, I can usually be found outside, chasing fresh air in a variety of activities year-round with my husband of 25 years and my time-share vizsla, Zukie.
 The photos on this site were taken during our adventures.
 Thanks for reading and I look forward to interacting with you soon!